"Your application was reviewed; what to do next..."

 If the score of your application is within the payline, you should gather the relevant information as suggested by the JIT email, upload, and submit it to NIH.
 You also may be contacted by the grants specialist to collect additional information needed to prepare the award.
 If your score is beyond the payline, or if your application is assigned to an IC that does not publish a payline, it is not necessary that you submit the JIT until you are contacted by a PO or grants specialist.
 If you have some indication that your application will be funded, promptly submitting the JIT may speed up the award process.
 Additional information about JIT can be found at these sites (NOT-OD-101, Just-in-Time, Prepare your JIT).

 Sometimes comments by reviewers in your summary statement might seem unfair, or might indicate that the reviewer misunderstood your application.
-Usually, the best strategy is to diplomatically address all of the reviewers’ comments in the Introduction of your Resubmission application (see question C.5 for more about Introductions).
+One strategy is to diplomatically address all of the reviewers’ comments in the Introduction of a Resubmission application (see question C.5 for more about Introductions), or you may submit a New application at the next available due date.

 However, you may appeal the review process if there is evidence of bias or conflict of interest on the part of one or more of the reviewers; lack of appropriate expertise within the study section; and/or factual error(s) made by one or more of the reviewers that could have altered the outcome of the review substantially.
 A difference in scientific opinion(s) is NOT grounds for appeal.